emdroid/emdroid.github.io/_posts/2020-08-25-project-ares-part-4-ubuntu-on-zfs-encrypted-root.md

 **<a name="key_warn">Warning</a>**:

 - do not forget to copy the key out to a safe location (ideally also encrypted disk, password protected zip etc.) e.g. on your desktop PC
-- can use e.g. [WinSCP](https://winscp.net/eng/download.php) on Windows, the "scp" command on Linux or the clipboard after printing the key on the screen by "`cat luks/init/root.key`"
+- can use e.g. [WinSCP](https://winscp.net/eng/download.php) on Windows, the "scp" command on Linux or the clipboard after printing the key on the screen by `"cat luks/init/root.key"`
 - it will be needed for eventual recovery etc.
 {% endcapture %}